abpio/abp-commercial-docs/en/Getting-Started.md

 * `-t` argument specifies the [startup template](Startup-Templates/Index.md) name. `app-pro` is the startup template that contains the essential [ABP Commercial Modules](https://commercial.abp.io/modules) pre-installed and configured for you.

+> You can use different level of namespaces; e.g. BookStore, Acme.BookStore or Acme.Retail.BookStore.

 #### Project Creation Options

 ABP CLI has some default values those can be changed by specifying the available options.